mike-uffelman/art-prints/README.md

 A few secondary objectives included responsive layout, ...

-Some additional objectives included optimization of images via file type and loading priority
+Some additional objectives included application optimization via images file type and loading priority, as well as coding splitting using Reacts Suspense and Lazy features to download components in chunks as needed.

 <p align="right">(<a href="#art-prints">back to top</a>)</p>